College student always depressed

 Dear One in the City of Eight Million Souls,

-You are not alone.
-It might sound cliché, but there really are many college students and other people who feel as you do.
-Through hard work and support, they begin to discover the gifts they have to offer and reach out to make connections with other people.
-It doesn't happen overnight, but it does happen.
-Though you can't totally change your personality (no need: it's what makes you a unique, special person), you can develop healthy coping skills and feel enthusiasm for life.
+It might sound cliché, but there are many college students and other people who feel as you do.
+Through some extra effort and support, you may begin to discover the gifts you have to offer and you can build up confidence to reach out to make connections with other people.
+It typically doesn't happen overnight, but you may find that over time, you may be able to develop healthy coping skills and boost enthusiasm for life.

 Can’t find information on the site about your health concern or issue?